jnaidu/Developer-Portal-GitBook/managing_roles/revoke_roles.md

 ### Remove the Solution Center Instance Admin role or Solution Center Instance Developer role from a user account for an instance
 ### Who can perform this function?
 Any of the roles below:
-* Solution Center Administrator
+* Solution Center Admin
-* Solution Center Company Administrator
+* Solution Center Company Admin
-* Solution Center Instance Administrator
+* Solution Center Instance Admin

 #### Steps:
 1. Click the **Solutions** tab.